lumigo-io/opentelemetry-js-distro/README.md

   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_BODIES` applies secret redaction to HTTP response bodies
   * `LUMIGO_SECRET_MASKING_REGEX_HTTP_RESPONSE_HEADERS` applies secret redaction to HTTP response bodies
   * `LUMIGO_SECRET_MASKING_REGEX_ENVIRONMENT` applies secret redaction to process environment variables (that is, the content of `process.env`)
-* `LUMIGO_REPORT_DEPENDENCIES=false`: This option disables the built-in dependency reporting to Lumigo SaaS.
-For more information, refer to the [Automated dependency reporting](#automated-dependency-reporting) section.
-* `LUMIGO_AUTO_FILTER_EMPTY_SQS`: This option enables the automatic filtering of empty SQS messages from being sent to Lumigo SaaS.
-For more information, refer to the [Filtering out empty SQS messages](#filtering-out-empty-sqs-messages) section.

 ### Execution Tags